 That’s it!
 You are in!
 Time to have some fun.

 How to Use Midjourney

-The bot recognizes many famous people.
-Recently, the daily prompt included John Oliver.
-For 24 hours, everyone on the server was making pictures of the comedian.
+The bot even recognizes many famous people.
+A daily prompt included John Oliver.
+And for 24 hours, everyone on the server created pictures of the comedian like the one below.

 Creators often perfect their images by running the program many times.
 Each time they refine the prompt description and try different variations.

 Some prompts add functionality and do something specific.